tgw4uiuc/CourseProject/README.md

 # Files for the CS410 Course Project:

+(see above file list)

-The software usage tutorial video is located here: (and link is also in the video_link.md file)
+The software usage tutorial video is located here: (and a link is also in the video_link.md file)

 [https://youtu.be/nbpwsQBnId0](https://youtu.be/nbpwsQBnId0)